 El Sevillano – There are three of them in Nerja, but the most popular El Sevillano tapas bar is in the casco antiguo.

 With a choice of typically Andalusian tapas and a lovely terrace from which to people-watch, you’ll feel yourself relaxing into the holiday spirit.

-La Piqueta – Located in the Calle Pintada, La Piqueta changes up its tapas and menú del día offer daily, whilst keeping classics such as ensalada rusa and gambas al pil-pil on the fixed menu.
+La Piqueta – Located in the Calle Pintada, La Piqueta changes up its tapas and menú del día offer daily, whilst keeping classics such as Spanish potato salad or ensalada rusa and gambas al pil-pil on the fixed menu.

 Redondo – Another casco antiguo favorite is Redondo, an eye-catching bar decked out in wood, with outdoor beer-barrel tables and bar stools inspiring many late-night tapas and cervezas. – Book a Nerja food tour here